kellan/laughingmeme/_posts/asides/2007-08-14-sam-ruby-just-like-the-web-encompasses-both-the-human-web-and-programmable-web-we-need-a-messaging-infrastructure-that-is-not-only-human-friendly-but-also-bot-friendly.md

 ---
 id: 3692
-title: 'Sam Ruby: &#8220;just like the web encompasses both the human web and programmable web, we need a messaging infrastructure that is not only human friendly but also bot friendly&#8221;'
+title: 'Sam Ruby: "just like the web encompasses both the human web and programmable web, we need a messaging infrastructure that is not only human friendly but also bot friendly"'
 date: '2007-08-14T18:33:43+00:00'
 author: Kellan
 layout: post